Sweet-Sour Ham Balls

 - 2 cans (8 ounces each) crushed pineapple, undrained

 - 2 tablespoons cider vinegar

-- To bake frozen ham balls: Completely thaw in the refrigerator.
-Bake as directed.
-Yield: 2 batches (about 30 ham balls each).
+- To use frozen ham balls: Completely thaw uncooked ham balls with sauce in the refrigerator.
+Bake as directed in recipe.

 Nutrition Facts3 each: 482 calories, 26g fat (9g saturated fat), 166mg cholesterol, 1326mg sodium, 33g carbohydrate (28g sugars, 1g fiber), 29g protein.

 Feb 15, 2015